Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Introduction

 Recently, the construction of the Nuclotron-based Ion Collider fAcility (NICA) in Dubna in Russia has been underway for studying Quark-Gluon Plasma (QGP), the phase transition of color confinement and deconfinement, as well as the phase transition of the breaking and restoration of chiral symmetry~\cite{NICA}.
 It is essential to analyze the impact of strong magnetic fields that arise during the collision of heavy-ion beams in experiments on observables.

-Lattice QCD has studied the effects of magnetic fields on strongly interacting matter by introducing external magnetic fields into the gauge field configurations.
+The effects of magnetic fields on strongly interacting matter were investigated through the studies of lattice QCD by introducing external magnetic fields into the gauge field configurations.
 A notable example is the investigations of {\it magnetic catalysis}, which demonstrates that the magnetic fields enhance chiral symmetry breaking~\cite{Bali1,Bali2,Massimo2,Massimo3}.

 The inhabitants of the QCD vacuum, monopoles and instantons, are closely related to color confinement and chiral symmetry breaking~\cite{Hasegawa2,Hasegawa4}.
-Therefore, it is interesting to study the effects of the external magnetic fields on topology of the QCD vacuum.
-However, due to the strong interaction in the low-energy of QCD, it is difficult to demonstrate the effects on them by perturbative calculations.
+Therefore, it is interesting to study the effects of external magnetic fields on topology of the QCD vacuum.
+However, due to the strong interaction at low-energy of QCD, it is difficult to demonstrate the effects on topology of the QCD vacuum by perturbative calculations.
 Furthermore, it is widely acknowledged that conducting lattice QCD simulations near the chiral limit and utilizing the fermion action that maintains the exact chiral symmetry are exceedingly time-intensive endeavors.
 Consequently, the fermion action, which does not conserve chiral symmetry, is primarily employed to generate gauge configurations set to heavy quark masses.

-Therefore, the Pisa group generates the gauge field configurations with $N_{f}$ = 2 + 1 flavor quarks, whose the bare masses are set to the physical pion mass in the framework of the Pisa-Dubna collaboration\footnote{The configurations were generated by Francesco Negro in the Pisa group.}.
-The standard configurations, as well as the configurations to which the uniform external magnetic fields are applied, are generated at the low (50 [MeV]) temperature in color confinement phase and the finite (200 [MeV]) temperature in color deconfinement phase~\cite{Massimo2,Massimo3}.
+Therefore, the Pisa group generates gauge field configurations with $N_{f}$ = 2 + 1 flavor quarks in the framework of the Pisa-Dubna collaboration\footnote{The configurations were generated by Francesco Negro in the Pisa group.}.
+The bare quark masses are tuned in order to obtain the physical values of the pion mass and of the ratio $\frac{m_{s}}{m_{u, d}}$.
+The standard configurations, as well as the configurations to which the uniform external magnetic fields are applied, are generated at low (50 [MeV]) temperature in the color confinement phase and high (200 [MeV]) temperature in the color deconfinement phase~\cite{Massimo2,Massimo3}.
 The intensity of the uniform external magnetic fields ranges from $e|B|$ = 0.57 to 1.14 [GeV$^{2}$].